The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![Doton](https://xivapi.com/i/002000/002911_hr1.png)\
 **Doton**

-Creates a patch of corrupted earth that acts like a stationary Damage over Time (DoT) and deals 80 potency to enemies within it, as well as 80 potency to anyone in the AoE as it is created.
+Creates a patch of corrupted earth that acts like a stationary Damage over Time (DoT) and deals 80 potency to enemies within it, as well as 80 potency to any enemies in the AoE as it is created.
 Also applies a 40% heavy on enemies in the AoE which lasts for 18 seconds, resulting in 480 total potency, and a combined potency of 560 altogether.
 This is achieved by any three-mudra combination ending in Chi, such as Ten > Jin > Chi or Jin > Ten > Chi.
 The AoE has a radius of five yalms.

 ![Suiton](https://xivapi.com/i/002000/002913_hr1.png)\
 **Suiton**